CJhey/CRnM-Home/others.md

 ## Cultural analysis as a philosophical practice

 The beginnings of cultural analysis as an academic practice are directly tied to important changes to the western world.
-The air of war and the advent of newer economic ideas
+The air of war and the advent of newer economic ideas, among other factors, brought a renewed look at how culture is _done, and how culture _should_be_studied.

 ### External reference links